Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 Changes to Amazon Prime Music:

-For Amazon Music Prime users who can only play music from other playlists, artists, or albums in shuffle mode, in addition to the All-Access playlist, we have put together the following solutions for you.
+How to stop shuffle on Amazon Music Prime?
+Don't worry!
+For Amazon Music Prime users who can only play music from other playlists, artists, or albums in shuffle mode, in addition to the All-Access playlist, we have put together the following solutions for you to turn off shuffle on Amazon Music.

 2.1 Enjoy Amazon Music on the Curated All-Access Playlists